TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 ## In Use

-This is the main counter used by Windows, as it’s featured prominently in Task Manager.
+This is the main counter used by Windows, as it's featured prominently in Task Manager.

 ![Windows Memory](2.3.3-fig-4.png)

 This is often thought as the **minimum** that Windows needs to operate.
 This is not true.
 If you notice on the preceding screenshot, it has compressed 457 MB of the 6.8 GB In Use pages, indicating they are not actively used.
 Windows compresses its in-use RAM, even though it has plenty of Free RAM available (8.9 GB available).
-This is a different behaviour to ESXi, which do not compress unless it’s running low on Free.
+This is a different behaviour to ESXi, which do not compress unless it's running low on Free.

 Look at the chart of Memory Usage above.
-It’s sustaining for the entire 60 seconds.
+It's sustaining for the entire 60 seconds.
 We know this as the amount is too high to sustain for 60 seconds if they are truly active, let alone for hours.

 Formula: